Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 Your Bengal cat should never roam around without you holding the leash, and it shouldn’t be able to move towards traffic.

 It is also advised to keep a soft towel with you while you take your Bengal cat outside for walks.
-If any unexpected even happens, you can wrap your Bengal cat in that towel and rush back indoors.
+If any unexpected event happens, you can wrap your Bengal cat in that towel and rush back indoors.

 Also, learn how to adjust your walking session’s timing according to changing the weather.
 Observe what sort of items or places interest your Bengal cat.
 Go to such locations more often to make your Bengal cat perceives walking as a treat.